jaolejnik/dvd-np/README.md

 ## But how does it work?

 Once the containers are up you usally want to visit `localhost:8080`.
 That's where Vue development server is running.
-Thanks to the config in `vue.config.js` every request at `"/"` is redirected to `django:8000`, so in other words container with Django development server. \
+Thanks to the config in `vue.config.js` every request at `"/api/"` is redirected to `django:8000`, so in other words container with Django development server. \
 You can easily develop your app outside the containers since _almost_ every change will be automatically applied inside them.
 The only exception is when you change something in the development configuration, then you should rebuild the containers.

+## Linters and formatters

+TODO

 ---